HQSquantumsimulations/qoqo_examples/documentation/src/backends.md

 To obtain results based on a quantum program (or quantum circuit) defined in qoqo/roqoqo, the program must run on a simulator or real quantum computing hardware.

-For an individual simulator or hardware a backend can be created that implements roqoqo's `EvaluatingBackend` trait and executes quantum circuits.
+For an individual simulator or hardware, a backend can be created that implements roqoqo's `EvaluatingBackend` trait and executes quantum circuits.
 The implementation of individual backends is provided not in qoqo itself, but in other packages.

-At the moment the following evaluating backends are implemented for qoqo/roqoqo:
+At the moment the following EvaluatingBackends are implemented for qoqo/roqoqo:

 * [qoqo_aqt](https://github.com/HQSquantumsimulations/qoqo_aqt)
 * [qoqo_mock](https://github.com/HQSquantumsimulations/qoqo_aqt)